Bill Ferguson (politician): Social issues

+In March 2026, Ferguson said he opposed a bill that would allow grocery stores to sell beer and wine, citing its potential impact on small liquor stores.

 Transportation

-In 2013, Ferguson called for a "rethink" of the Red Line, backing a proposal by the Right Rail Coalition to replace the eastern leg of the Red Line with a streetcar network.
+In 2013, Ferguson called for a "rethink" of the Red Line, saying that he had "serious doubts" with the project's ability to serve as "the holy grail stimulus that transforms Baltimore City's future".
+In April 2013, he supported a proposal by the Right Rail Coalition to replace the eastern leg of the Red Line with a streetcar network.

 In 2015, Ferguson sponsored legislation that would regulate and tax ridesharing companies in Maryland, but also allow such companies to operate under less regulations than traditional taxi companies.
 The bill passed and was signed into law by Governor Hogan on April 14, 2015.

 Following the Francis Scott Key Bridge collapse in March 2024, Ferguson introduced an emergency bill to provide income replacement for workers impacted by the disaster.

+In February 2026, Ferguson placed a hold on the confirmation of Maryland Transportation Secretary Kathryn Thomson, sending the acting secretary a letter calling for "a more robust investment and a real plan and vision for the Baltimore region" after the state's proposed transportation budget showed little additional funding for transit projects in the Baltimore region.
+Thomson met with Ferguson and other state lawmakers from Baltimore in March 2026, after which the Maryland Transit Administration announced plans to accelerate the development of a new bus division in Baltimore.